stonepros/stone/doc/stoneadm/upgrade.rst

 ==============
-Upgrading Ceph
+Upgrading Stone
 ==============

-Cephadm can safely upgrade Ceph from one bugfix release to the next.
+Stoneadm can safely upgrade Stone from one bugfix release to the next.
 For example, you can upgrade from v15.2.0 (the first Octopus release) to the next point release, v15.2.1.

-The automated upgrade process follows Ceph best practices.
+The automated upgrade process follows Stone best practices.
 For example:

 * The upgrade order starts with managers, monitors, then other daemons.
-* Each daemon is restarted only after Ceph indicates that the cluster will remain available.
+* Each daemon is restarted only after Stone indicates that the cluster will remain available.

 .. note::

-   The Ceph cluster health status is likely to switch to ``HEALTH_WARNING`` during the upgrade.
+   The Stone cluster health status is likely to switch to ``HEALTH_WARNING`` during the upgrade.

 .. note::